Why Do my Cloth Diapers Smell?

 Keeping your your wet bag open can also help and/or making sure your diaper pail has some ventilation is a good idea.

-Even when stored correctly, cloth diapers need to be washed every three days at minimum.
+Even when stored correctly, cloth diapers need to be washed every three to four days at minimum, and even less when stored in a container that’s airtight (like a Diaper Dekor or other enclosed diaper pail).

-The longer a diaper sits, the more time bacteria can grow, ammonia can set in, and mildew can begin to form.
+The longer a diaper sits, the more time bacteria can grow and mildew can begin to form.

-The more frequent you can wash the better, but ideally you want to wash every one to two days, or as soon as you have a good sized load of laundry to wash.
-Any longer than three days will lead to problems with smell and/or mildew and mould.
+The more frequent you can wash the better, but ideally, you want to wash every one to two days, or as soon as you have enough of a load of laundry to meet your washer’s minimum capacity.
+Any longer than three days will lead to problems with smell and/or mildew and mold.

 - Are you using a homemade detergent?